Technology

 When the truth is crowdsourced and democratized, you run the risk of a mob mentality.
 Just because an idea is unpopular doesn’t mean it is isn’t true.

-I can see the value in a crowdsourced database, but even now Wikipedia Co-Founder Larry Sanger says that Wikipedia is broken system.
+I can see the value in a crowdsourced database, but even now Wikipedia Co-Founder Larry Sanger says that Wikipedia is a broken system.

 He told 150sec that in the beginning a major hurdle “was to figure out how to rein in the bad actors so that they did not ruin the project for everyone else.”